Ghinne/Cards-Against-Humanity/README.md

 Cards Against Humanity is a party game in which players complete fill-in-the-blank statements using words or phrases typically deemed as offensive, risqué or politically incorrect printed on playing cards.

 ## Rules
-This game to work propely require at least 3 people, at least two contenders and only one judge.<br>
+This game to work propely require at least three people, at least two contenders and only one judge.<br>
 On start, each player receive ten white cards.<br>

 Player that create match begins as the "Card Czar" and plays a black card, face up.